ZzzhHe/SolarSystem/README.md

 # Solar Eclipse

-A visually stunning simulation of the Sun, the Earth and the Moon, rendered in OpenGL with dynamic lighting to bring the celestial beauty right to screen.
+A visually stunning simulation of the Solar Eclipse and the movement of the Sun, the Earth and the Moon, rendered with OpenGL.

 ![1](/assets/1.jpg)